MauroAbidalCarrer/diary_and_notes/objectives.md

     - Read circuit theory ?
     - Read spline cam ?
     - Read spline theory ?

 ### 20th of June to 20th Jully (30 days)
-- recreate
+*Do some work on a practical task*
 - (kaggle?)
     - Use transfer learning
-###
 - Reinforcement learning
-    - connect 4
-    - chess
+    - chess?
-    - sc2
+    - sc2?
-    - huggin face's lerobot
+    - huggin face's lerobot?